AndreiE91/Merge-Conflict-Detector/README.md

 # Merge Conflicts Detector

-Welcome to the Merge Conflictd Detector repository!
+Welcome to the Merge Conflict Detector repository!
 This machine learning project was designed to detect merge conflicts based on a long list of input features, such as file modifications or pull requests performed by the user.

 ## Table of Contents
 1. [Introduction](#introduction)